Harvard-ATG/Catool/README.md

 * Configure your web server and point the document root to *app/webroot*.
 * Run the web installer <code>install.php</code> from the document root.

-For more detailed installation instructions, see the *INSTALL* file.
+For more detailed installation instructions, see the [INSTALL](https://github.com/Harvard-ATG/Catool/blob/master/INSTALL.md) file or the [FAQ](https://github.com/Harvard-ATG/Catool/wiki/FAQs).